Dwarf Umbrella Tree

 Care summary

-• Water: top soil dries, then water and drain.
+- Water: Let the surface dry, then water thoroughly and drain.

 Common problems